darklang/dark/docs/unittests.md

 To run tests, run `scripts/run-client-tests` or `npm run test` (slower).
 Run `scripts/run-client-tests --help` for options.

-Tests are _not_ automatically discovered; they must be added to `run` in the file in question to run automatically, and new files need to be added to unittest.ml.
+Tests are _not_ automatically discovered; they must be added to `run` in the file in question to run automatically, and new files need to be added to `unittest.ml`.

-Our test harness is a tiny homegrown test suite, in client/test/tester.ml.
-We initially used jest; Unfortunately, it had such poor performance that a rewrite was faster than figuring out why it was bad.
+Our test harness is a tiny homegrown test suite, in `client/test/tester.ml`.
+We initially used jest; unfortunately, it had such poor performance that a rewrite was faster than figuring out why it was bad.

 ## Integration tests